 George Dyson might not have had the formal education of his younger brother, but he was described as sharp, active and industrious when aged nearly sixteen.
 It is not hard to imagine that he was his father’s pride and joy.
 Two months after his death, his desolate father was drinking himself into insensibility.
 It was a uniquely nineteenth century traffic accident.
 The bullocks pulling the cart had swerved suddenly and crushed the young lad between the wheels of the cart and a tree.
 He died a short time later.
 The accident certainly took place on the path to Dyson’s Swamp.

-George Dyson has no head stone, but he is most likely buried in the same plot in the old East Perth Cemetery with his mother Fanny, and (29 years later) his father.
+The grave site of George Dyson is lost.
 If George had lived, the fortunes of the Dyson clan might have been very different.
 But George was gone.
 His place as James’s heir was inherited, somewhat awkwardly, by James Dyson’s second son.
 This is where Joseph Dyson the Elder’s story really begins.